There are many known scams, pitches and fraud types, including variations thereof, and with new ones invented daily, it can be impossible to keep up.

 Being aware of current fraudulent activities occurring in your area.

-Getting a copy of any agreement in writing.
+Getting a copy of any agreement in writing to review before committing.

 - DON’T share Personal Identification Numbers (PIN) or banking information over the phone, with someone who comes to your door, or to anyone via email unless you initiated the interaction.

-- DON'T open unsolicited emails or unexpected attachments.
+- DON’T open unsolicited emails, unexpected attachments, or click phishing links.
+Don’t take a chance.
 Delete them.

 - DON’T feel pressured to make a decision quickly.
 Take your time to investigate the company and the contract.